Youth Bursary: Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes

 In School of Sideways Sculpture the group were learning about slip casting and were painting on to plaster bats.
 Niamh and Dannii completed their wood workshop induction and Niamh, Lorenzo and Alliyah all have public presentations of their work.

 Alliyah and Lorenzo are both preparing performances developed at ESW for the hidden door festival.
-Alliyah’s work Selkie Reflections explores the idea of echoic memory using the mythological framework of siren and selkie myths will be performed on Saturday 11 June.
+Alliyah’s work Selkie Reflections explores the idea of echoic memory using the mythological framework of siren and selkie myths.

 and….
-Vomiton, a collective of which Lorenzo is a member, are performing their new work Microsteria, The Symbiotic Circus, on Thursday 9 June.
+Vomiton, a collective of which Lorenzo is a member, performed their new work Microsteria, The Symbiotic Circus.

 Images of Selkie Reflections courtesy the artist.

-Things are beginning to emerge from the School of Sideways Sculpture as the Youth Bursary cohort glaze their work in preparation for their first firing and from the studios as two of the group have upcoming deadlines for their presentations as part of the Hidden Door Festival.
+Things were beginning to emerge from the School of Sideways Sculpture as the Youth Bursary cohort glazed their work in preparation for their first firing and from the studios as two of the group had upcoming deadlines for their presentations as part of the Hidden Door Festival.

-Lorenzo, Niamh and Dannii have also been paired with their mentors from ESW’s studio community.
-Aurelién Froment, Oana Stanciu and Juliana Capes have kindly agreed mentor the young artists during their time on the bursary.
-The first meetings have taken place and Alliyah will be connected with her mentor next week.
-They mentor will meet with their mentee regularly to offer support, advice and encouragement and sometimes coffee.
+Lorenzo, Niamh and Dannii were also been paired with their mentors from ESW’s studio community.
+Aurelién Froment, Oana Stanciu and Juliana Capes, kindly agreed mentor the young artists during their time on the bursary.
+The first meetings took place and Alliyah will be connected with her mentor next week.
+The mentor met with their mentee regularly to offer support, advice and encouragement and sometimes coffee.

-Away from the workshop Niamh Hughes will be exhibiting her work at KFEST June 3 – 6 Kilorglin, Ireland.
+Away from the workshop Niamh Hughes exhibited her work at KFEST June 3 – 6 Kilorglin, Ireland.

 The cohort continued to work in clay, building larger sculptural forms.
 This week was also studio day with individual tutorials.
-Now that they have a more thorough understand of the materials and the processes this is a chance for them to start work on their individual projects, developing their ideas, with advice from Charlotte.
+Now that they had a more thorough understand of the materials and the processes this was a chance for them to start work on their individual projects, developing their ideas, with advice from Charlotte.

-The cohort continued developing their ceramic skills in School of Sideways Sculpture, experimenting with painting on the surface of wet clay using slips and oxides to try out different techniques such as marbling, sgraffito (scratching into the surface of the clay, slip trailing, plaster bait painting, paper masking and clay colour inlay.
-These surfaces will be used construct 3- dimensional forms over the coming weeks!
+The cohort continued to develop their ceramic skills in School of Sideways Sculpture, experimenting with painting on the surface of wet clay using slips and oxides to try out different techniques such as marbling, sgraffito (scratching into the surface of the clay, slip trailing, plaster bait painting, paper masking and clay colour inlay.
+These surfaces were used construct 3- dimensional forms over the coming weeks!

 They also had their first studio visits.
 Alliyah met with Hanna Tuulikki, a British-Finnish artist, composer and performer based in Scotland.
-Hanna’s multi-disciplinary projects investigate the ways in which the body communicates beyond and before words, to tell stories through imitation, vocalisation and gesture so she was the perfect person for Alliyah to discuss her vocal, sound performance which will be presented as part of the Hidden Door Festival next month
+Hanna’s multi-disciplinary projects investigates the ways in which the body communicates beyond and before words, to tell stories through imitation, vocalisation and gesture.
+She was the perfect person for Alliyah to discuss the vocal, sound performance she was making to present at the Hidden Door Festival.